freddieduffield/knowledge-portfolio/javascript/npm-commands.md

 `npm init` - intialises a project

+`npm init -y` - when feeling lazy, just say yes to all the options

 `npm run test` || `npm t` - runs any tests available

 `npm ls *name-of-package*` - lists whether a package is installed and its dependency tree.